 - Make sure you have a camera to capture these moments.

 - If you’re painting, lay dry pieces out on the ground to dry.
 If it’s windy, dry them on a clothesline or indoors.

 Start a Family Nature Club with this Nature Tools for Families Toolkit (FREE download) from Children and Nature Network.
-I’m dying to start one of these, so if you live near me give a holler if you’re interested!
 The Children and Nature Network is run by Audubon medal winner Richard Louv who wrote the bestseller, Last Child in the Woods.

 If you’re in the Bay Area, get your hands on a copy of Bay Area, Best Hikes with Kids: San Francisco Bay Area by Laure Latham.
 I just got it and it’s awesome!